 ABOUT THE PRACTICE

 My work derives from my practice as a yoga teacher, and our ongoing research in applied theatre and movement research with theatre masters including Mary Overlie, David Glass, Matej Matejka and various practitioners under Grotowski’s tutelage.
-My research in mythical storytelling has been hosted and supported by the Arts Council Developing Your Creative Practice grant and he Grotowski Institute in Poland.
-My work is driven by the question “Who am I?”—the conscious individual is consistently engaging in a profound questioning to live their lives with self-awareness and creativity.
+My research in mythical storytelling has been hosted and supported by Arts Council England’s Developing Your Creative Practice grant and he Grotowski Institute in Poland.
+My work is driven by the question “Who am I and what is the world I live in?”—the conscious individual is consistently engaging in a profound questioning to live their lives with self-awareness and creativity.

 “She is a miracle worker.
 She took the time to hear my story.
 She made sure that I would talk about myself the way I wanted to, and encouraged me to take as many detours as I needed to tell my story.
 I won’t bore you with the process because you should experience it first hand, but she really taught me about the process.
 And I somehow pulled it off the day of the public showing. … I highly recommend to see anything she’s involved with and to work with her if you get the chance.” –Nadege Nguyen, actress – graduate of ALRA South

 “A kind of catharsis … During the workshop I felt that I am opening myself not only for new methods but also opening my internal barriers.” –Katarzyna Siedlecka – drama therapist